Wadi Naqab Loop Trail (Sheri Village, Jebel Yibir, Tala Village, Baqal Village)

 Pros:

 • If you’re looking for a trail to test your endurance and capabilities, this is the perfect trail.
-You can use this trail as your training ground especially if you are preparing for future hikes or expedition.
+You can use this trail as your training ground especially if you are preparing for future hikes or expeditions.

 Cons: